 Scholars also suggest that the synoptic gospels have intended audiences that differ.
-For Matthew, his audience was to Jewish folks with Messianic expectations, proving Jesus is Messiah.
-Mark’s audience was to the Gentile Romans and Greeks.
-Luke’s audiences was to new Gentile (Roman and Greek) Christians.
+For Matthew, his audience was Jewish folks with Messianic expectations, proving Jesus is Messiah.
+Mark’s audience was the Gentile Romans and Greeks.
+Luke’s audience was new Gentile (Roman and Greek) Christians.

 Can this idea be detected?